jaimegc/Covid19Tracker/README.md

 - <b>By default, using the zip file</b>: This file is in the <i>assets</i> folder and the name is <b>covid19-tracker-db.zip</b>.
 In the [MainActivity](/app/src/main/java/com/jaimegc/covid19tracker/ui/home/MainActivity.kt) class, the <i>fileUtils.initDatabase()</i> method unzips the file.
 After that, the [Covid19TrackerDatabase](/app/src/main/java/com/jaimegc/covid19tracker/data/room/CovidTrackerDatabase.kt) class will load the unzipped file in the <i>createFromFile()</i> method.

+The rest of the days, from the last one in the local database until the current one will be downloaded automatically using the [UpdateDatabaseWorker](/app/src/main/java/com/jaimegc/covid19tracker/worker/UpdateDatabaseWorker.kt) worker.
+Also, the data will be updated every 6 hours.

 ## TODO List

 - Add unit tests, integration tests, UI tests, etc.